sebasrp/avt-service/README.md

 **Endpoint:** `POST /api/v1/users/me/change-password`

 Change the authenticated user's password.
+Sends a notification email and invalidates all other sessions.

 **Headers:**
 ```